hwanggu-corgi/hwanggu-log/update.md

     - How to write the size of the message
     - How to write length bytes from the buffer

+1. Corgi add progress on Tutorial 8
+    - Corgi working on question 1
-1. Corgi add progress #81 on assignment 2, CSC 369♥♥
+2. Corgi add progress #81 on assignment 2, CSC 369♥♥
     - Corgi working on adding code to `msg_queue_close` #8
         - Corgi adding code
         - Corgi adding pseudocode